gcc-mirror/gcc/gcc/config/tilegx/tilegx.md

       if (GET_MODE (operands[1]) != QImode)
         FAIL;

-      /* Reject bitfields that can be done with a normal load */ if (MEM_ALIGN (operands[1]) >= bit_offset + bit_width)
+      /* Reject bitfields that can be done with a normal load.  */ if (MEM_ALIGN (operands[1]) >= bit_offset + bit_width)
         FAIL;

       /* The value in memory cannot span more than 8 bytes.  */ first_byte_offset = bit_offset / BITS_PER_UNIT;
       last_byte_offset = (bit_offset + bit_width - 1) / BITS_PER_UNIT;
       if (last_byte_offset - first_byte_offset > 7)